danitso/comilajs/README.md

-This library was created as a component of a larger commercial project which enables regular .NET applications to run as responsive web applications without having to completely rewrite them.
+This library was created as a component of a larger commercial project which enables regular .NET applications to run as responsive web applications without having to rewrite them completely.

 ## Installation